-2.20 Insert valve assembly into manifold and press into place.
+2.20 Insert valve assemblies into manifold and press into place.

-2.21 Replace valve plug O-ring with new one from valve kit and apply a lubricant to outside surface.
+2.21 Replace valve plug O-rings with new ones from valve kits and apply a lubricant to outside surfaces.

-2.22 Place a drop of Loctite® 242® on the threads of valve plug.
+2.22 Place a few drops of Loctite® 242® on the threads of valve plugs, enough to lightly cover at least the first two threads.